AmbiqAI/neuralSPOT/README.md

 1. `ns-audio`: [Library for sampling audio](neuralspot/ns-audio/ns-audio.md) from Ambiq's audio interfaces and sending them to an AI application via several IPC methods.
 This library also contains audio-centric common AI feature helpers such as configurable Mel-spectogram computation.
 2. `ns-peripherals`: API for controlling Ambiq's power modes, performance modes, and helpers for commonly used I/O devices such as EVB buttons.
+3. `ns-usb` and `ns-rpc`: libraries for talking to PC applications via remote procedure calls to ease cross-platform development.
+4. `ns-ble`: an easy-to-use BLE wrapper for creating simple BLE-based demos such as WebBLE dashboards.
-3. `ns-harness`: a simple harness for abstracting common AmbiqSuite code, meant to be replaced when NeuralSPOT is not being used by AmbiqSuite.
+5. `ns-harness`: a simple harness for abstracting common AmbiqSuite code, meant to be replaced when NeuralSPOT is not being used by AmbiqSuite.
-4. `ns-ipc`: Common mechanisms for presenting collected sensor data to AI applications
+6. `ns-ipc`: Common mechanisms for presenting collected sensor data to AI applications
-5. ... and many more
+7. ... and many more

 ## The Nest